MonsieurV/monsieurv.github.io/_drafts/radiation-watch-arduino.markdown

 title: "A Geiger counter for your house - Part 1"
 categories: [Embedded systems]
 tags: [Embedded systems, data logging, Arduino, Geiger counter]
-brief: "Play with the Radiation Watch Pocket Geiger and monitor the gamma ray in your house."
+brief: "Play with an Arduino and the Radiation Watch Pocket Geiger to monitor radiation."
 draft: true
+lovehatefeedback: true
 ---

 Some month ago a [client of mime][effi_synchrone] have offered me a Geiger counter kit from [the Radiation Watch project][].
 The last few weeks I was able to take the the time to play with.